emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-### Logstash - Input database
+### Input database

-This plugin can read data in any database with a JDBC interface into Logstash.
-You can periodically schedule ingestion using a cron syntax (see schedule setting) or run the query one time to load data into Logstash.
+This plugin can read data in any database with a JDBC interface into Network Probe.
+You can periodically schedule ingestion using a cron syntax (see schedule setting) or run the query one time to load data into Network Probe.
 Each row in the resultset becomes a single event.
 Columns in the resultset are converted into fields in the event.

-#### Logasth input - MySQL
+#### Input MySQL

 Download jdbc driver: [https://dev.mysql.com/downloads/connector/j/](https://dev.mysql.com/downloads/connector/j/)